codefresh-io/cap-docs.codefresh.io/_docs/installation/monitor-manage-runtimes.md

 <!---* [Migrate ingress-less hybrid runtimes](#hybrid-migrate-ingress-less-runtimes)-->

-> Unless specified otherwise, management options are common to both types of GitOps Runtimes.
+> Unless specified otherwise, all options are common to both types of GitOps Runtimes.
 If an option is valid only for Hybrid GitOps, it is indicated as such.

 ## GitOps Runtime views